caoccao/Javet/README.rst

 Motivation
 ==========

 I used to take a try of J2V8 and find it's quite compelling.
-However, J2V8 is slowing dying, also with serious memory leak issues, V8 version issue, etc.
+However, J2V8 is slowly dying, with serious memory leak issues, V8 version issue, etc.

 Sometimes starting from scratch implies lower cost than upgrading an existing solution.
 I think it might be true here in this project.
 I've learned quite a lot by manually fixing the Windows and Linux build system of J2V8.

-Also, I've got many ideas on how the API will look like.
-I think I would be able to write a new one from scratch and leave J2V8 behind.
+Also, I had got many ideas on how the API will look like.
+At the end of 2020, I thought I would be able to write a new one from scratch and leave J2V8 behind.
+Indeed, I made it few months later.

 Please refer to `History with J2V8 <docs/faq/history_with_j2v8.rst>`_ for detail.